 Cost: The cost of a depreciating asset includes the first and second elements of cost.
 You must adjust the cost of an asset in certain circumstances, such as when the first element of a car's cost exceeds the car limit.
-If you have adjusted the cost of the asset, include the adjusted cost in this column; see The cost of a depreciating asset on page 15.
+If you have adjusted the cost of the asset, include the adjusted cost in this column; see Cost of a depreciating asset.